astravant/digitalgarden/_notes/daily-notes.md

 	- they lack a molecule called alpha-gal sugar, which can trigger allergic reactions

 # December 14, 2020

-## Notes on blockchain
+### Notes on blockchain
 - As tokenised virtual assets increase in value, they can be traded, insured, and securitised.
 In the right circumstances, users might also be able to obtain loans from their NFTs and to lease their NFTs if they don’t use them often.
 And if NFTs and other virtual assets are in high demand, users would want to buy and sell them on trusted platforms for other virtual assets, cryptocurrencies, or real money.
 - By the same logic, the NFT market has the potential to skyrocket if a small number of blockchain-based apps can reach mainstream status and have a potential knock-on effect for other NFT assets.
 - By creating an open developer platform, in combination with a free market-based economic system and a high number of users, Decentraland can provide substantial incomes to investors and potentially entrepreneurs within the platform, first through real estate transactions, and subsequently through virtual goods.

-- [opensea](https://opensea.io/) = a marketplace for virtual goods, they do millions in transaction volume
+- [OpenSea](https://opensea.io/) = a marketplace for virtual goods, they do millions in transaction volume

 # December 13, 2020

-> Blockchain is Silicon Valley raising the pirate flag again and doing something interesting and slightly dangerous and subversive. - Chris Dixon
+> ==Blockchain is Silicon Valley raising the pirate flag again and doing something interesting and slightly dangerous and subversive. - Chris Dixon==

 # December 12, 2020

 [Notes via Barack Obama Medium article](https://barackobama.medium.com/how-i-approach-the-toughest-decisions-dc1b165cdf2d)
 - the world rarely consists of black and white, devleop mental models to think about the world and make decisons.
 - develop a process for making decision